🌍 COP-GEN

 📈 Quantitative Results

 We adopt a Peak-Capability (oracle) evaluation protocol: for each test tile, we generate multiple independent samples and report the best-matching generation.
 This isolates the model's representational capacity from stochastic variance and answers: does the model's learned distribution contain high-fidelity realisations consistent with the ground truth?
+The complementary distribution-level question — does the full set of generated samples match the distribution of plausible real observations? — is addressed by our Stochastic Benchmark below.

 Peak Capability Analysis